 Item 5.
 Market for Registrant's Common Equity, Related Stockholder Matters and Issuer Purchases of Equity Securities

 Our common stock is listed and traded on the NASDAQ Capital Market under the symbol "CYAN".
-The closing price of our common stock was \$3.03 as of June 15, 2022.
-The approximate number of holders of record of our common stock was 390 as of June 15, 2022.
-The high and low selling prices as reported by NASDAQ were as follows:
+The approximate number of holders of record of our common stock was 389 as of June 15, 2023.